MichaelSebero/Genetic-Trait-Detector/README.md

 .
 Aquire a copy of your DNA data from a genetic testing platform.

 .
-Open up the DNA file and make sure it's formatted in in rsID format.
+Open up the DNA file and make sure it's formatted in rsID format.
 > The script looks for the rsid and genotype to determine results.

     rsid      chromosome     position    allele1	allele2